U.S. Veteran Crawls To The Finish Line At The Boston Marathon To Honor His Fallen Comrades

 Marine veteran Micah Herndon knows what it means to give something his all.
-At the Boston marathon earlier this month, Herndon ran to honor three of his fallen comrades, Mark Juarez, Matthew Ballard and Rupert Hamer, whose names were written on his shoelaces.
-When his legs would simply take him no further, he crawled his way to the finish line, pushing through excruciating pain in order to accomplish his goal.
-Now he is opening about to Today’s Savannah Guthrie about how running saved his life from crushing PTSD.
+At the Boston marathon earlier this month, Herndon ran to honor three of his fallen comrades, Mark Juarez, Matthew Ballard, and Rupert Hamer, whose names were written on his shoelaces.
+When his legs could simply take him no further, he crawled his way to the finish line, pushing through excruciating pain in order to accomplish his goal.
+Now he is opening up about it to Today’s Savannah Guthrie about how running saved his life from crushing PTSD.

-Herndon is a true American hero who served four years of active duty in Iraq and Afghanistan.
-While on duty, Juarez, Hamer and Ballard were riding in a vehicle that was targeted by an explosive device constructed by the enemy.
-Juarez and Hamer were killed in an instant while Ballard died later in the hospital.
+Herndon is a true American hero, who served four years of active duty in Iraq and Afghanistan.
+While on duty, Juarez, Hamer, and Ballard were riding in a vehicle that was targeted by an explosive device constructed by the enemy.
+Juarez and Hamer were killed in an instant, while Ballard died later in the hospital.
 Remarkably, Herndon survived the incident.
 He arrived home in 2011, struggling from both survivor’s guilt and post-traumatic stress disorder.

 Why did we create superheroes when we already have #Veterans to look up to?https://t.co/UZ7zij2tIi